-This year, all second grade teachers will be embarking on a new phonics program called Fundations.
-Students that attended BEW in first grade likely had exposure to Fundations, but this year they will dig deeper with level two.
+All second grade teachers at BEW are using a phonics program called Fundations.
+Students that attended BEW in first grade had exposure to Fundations, but this year they will dig deeper with level two.

 Since Fundations is a phonics program and not a spelling program, there will not be traditional spelling tests like we had when we were kids.
-In other words, do not expect to see a list of words sent home each week for students to study and then be tested on each Friday.
+In other words, do not expect to see a list of words for students to study at home and then be tested on each Friday.
 Instead, students will spend an average of 10 days on each phonics unit, and have a unit test at the end of each one.
-Unit tests involve not only spelling words correctly, but marking words as well as we look and listen for word structures like vowels, consonants, blends, digraphs, syllable types, affixes, and so, so much more.
-Unit tests will also involve "trick words" and sentence dictation.
+Unit tests involve not only spelling theme-based words correctly, but also identifying sounds, spelling "trick words," and sentence dictation.

 For some students, Fundations will push them to think carefully about how to spell words using common patterns and structure rules.
 For others, words from each unit may seem "too easy" on the surface.
 For those students that already have a pretty good grasp of spelling in general, Fundations forces them to dig deeper and think critically about phonics.